csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 5.1 GAMES

 Chapter 2 introduced **multiagent environments**, in which each agent needs to consider the actions of other agents and how they affect its own welfare.
-The unpredictability of these other agents can introduce **contingencies** into the agent’s problem-solving process, as dis- cussed in Chapter 4.
+The unpredictability of these other agents can introduce **contingencies** into the agent’s problem-solving process, as discussed in Chapter 4.
 In this chapter we cover **competitive** environments, in which the agents’ goals are in conflict, giving rise to **adversarial search** problems—often known as **games**.GAME

 Mathematical **game theory**, a branch of economics, views any multiagent environment as a game, provided that the impact of each agent on the others is “significant,” regardless of whether the agents are cooperative or competitive.1 In AI, the most common games are of a rather specialized kind—what game theorists call deterministic, turn-taking, two-player, **zero-sum games** of **perfect information** (such as chess).
 In our terminology, this meansZERO-SUM GAMES